 "There are wild colours available today that weren’t available before.
 We had a limited colour range of the primary colours: red, yellow, blue and black and white.
 If a colour was in between you had to mix it.
 There are lot more colours in between the primary and secondary colours.
 Sometimes you have to match a colour you can’t buy.
 You always try for one shade lighter, because when paint dries it dries one shade darker.

 Tools, brushes or lettering quills

-Occasionally, almost on every quill a hair will pull out or break off and it will get to the point where you have to throw it away.
-Because every stroke you make there will be a litte hair on it.
+Occasionally, almost on every quill, a hair will pull out or break off and it will get to the point where you have to throw it away.
+Because every stroke you make, there will be a little hair on it.
 Then you get it on the sign.
 It is a pain.
-I have used a brand new razor blade.

 “I use a mahl stick.
 This is a stick, 24 - 30 inches long, with a rubber ball 3/4 inches diameter at one end.
 The mahl stick is probably twice the size and the thickness of the pencil.
 The purpose of the mahl stick is like a third hand.
 Since I am right handed I hold the brush in my right hand.
 I hold the mahl stick in my left hand and I rest my right hand holding the brush on the mahl.
 It keeps your right hand out of the wet paint.
 I use the mahl stick for making straight lines or you can use it like a compass for doing curves.
 The rubber ball is stationary.
 If you want to do a circle or a perfect arc you can do it with the mahl stick